adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 Ouch!
 See the rest of the [post](https://quuxplusone.github.io/blog/2019/07/10/ways-to-get-dangling-references-with-coroutines/) for more examples of this and some opinionated commentary on the subject.

 ***Be vewy vewy caweful passing tempowawy values to cowoutines***.
-If you expect the user to pass temporaries you must take the parameters as copies or moves.
+If you expect the user to pass temporaries you must take the parameters as copies i.e. pass by value.
 *(I am not an expert on this, so if there is better advice to ping me and I will update it here with due credit).*

 ### Limitations

 Coroutines are new.
 They are hot off the presses.
 They are not perfect.
 They are not complete (in many senses of the word).

-Though coroutines may be templates and lambdas, as defined in the C++20 standard, coroutines cannot use variadic arguments, plain `return` statements, or *placeholder return types* (`auto` or Concept).
+Though coroutines may be templates and lambdas, as defined in the C++20 standard, coroutines cannot use plain `return` statements (though some current compiler implementations do still allow it), or *placeholder return types* (`auto` or Concept).
 Also, `constexpr` functions, constructors, destructors, and the `main` function cannot be coroutines.
 I suspect that at least some of these limitations will be lifted as we gain more experience, and as diligent developers like you, dear reader, write up proposals for extended features (Lambda also become incrementally more and more powerful from C++11, 14, 17 and 20).

 Beyond these current language limitations, the main issue is the lack of standard library support.
 As mentioned above, there is no `std::generator<>` or any other coroutine support library type.
 All we have at this time is a detailed definition of the very low level facilities such types must expose and how the compiler code generation will interact with them.
 This means that there is no standard definition for *any* generator type.
-For example, Microsoft's implementation does not support yielding references `generator<T&>` while `cppcoro::generator<T&>` does.
+For example, Microsoft's implementation does not support yielding references `generator<T&>` while `cppcoro::generator<T&>` does (but `std::reference_wrapper<T>` gets around this).
 This is actually very useful for yielding locally coroutine defined objects without copying or moving them.
 There is a problem of Quality-of-Implementation.

 Coroutines and the various library implementations involve a lot of code generation and compiler optimizations currently suffer from Quality-of-Implementation issues as well.
 Some compilers will elide the heap allocations where other will not.
 I expect these large disparities to decrease once more compilers strive for competitive conformance.